AY2526S1-CS2103T-W08-3/tp/docs/UserGuide.md

 * Filters the list of lessons that contain the student at `INDEX` when filtered by `NAME`.
 * `filter n/NAME` displays the list of all students with the specified `NAME`.
+* `NAME` must be one continuous string of characters without whitespace.
 * The student at `INDEX` in this list is taken to be the specified student for reference when filtering the lessons list.

 Examples: